 Pink or Rose Gold found its status in fashionable early European society in the nineteenth century, being worn to adorn large gemstones, and to mix with other hues of precious gold.
-The Pink Gold alloy utilises the rich yellow of Gold and the reddish hue of Copper to produce its warm pink and rose tones.
+The Pink Gold alloy utilizes the rich yellow of Gold and the reddish hue of Copper to produce its warm pink and rose tones.
 Sarah is finding there is an increasing use of rose gold lately.

 Platinum is the rarest, and most valuable of all the precious metals.
 It has inspired legendary fashion icons, and was used in early Egyptian times to adorn Priestess’s caskets.
 Only a small amount of Platinum is produced each year, which enhances its rarity.
 Platinum jewellery contains more fine metal than most other jewellery, being at least 95% pure.
 This rich purity makes Platinum hypoallergenic, and its natural white colour will not tarnish easily.
 Platinum will however dull with micro scratches on the surface of the metal.
 One of the strongest metals used in jewellery, Platinum will endure through all uses.
 It will resist wear even after a lifetime of use and is one of the best precious metals for setting gemstones and diamonds.

-Palladium A Platinum family member, Palladium is rich in lustre and has a slightly different shade of white to its sister Platinum.
+Palladium A Platinum family member, Palladium is rich in luster and has a slightly different shade of white to its sister Platinum.
 This rare white metal has been found among early Egyptian artifacts, but it is only in the last few years that it has rapidly gained recognition as a vibrant addition to use in finished jewellery.
 As strong and as naturally white as Platinum; Palladium is durable and will last forever.
 Palladium, although very similar to Platinum, has differing characteristics making it a unique and naturally stunning precious metal.

 Titanium is a naturally metallic grey metal with a distinctive smoky, charcoal grey hue.
 Titanium’s strength ensures it retains its shape for a lifetime, and its durability means it will never rust or tarnish.
 Titanium is also one of the lightest jewellery metals, making it among the most comfortable to wear.
 Significantly, Titanium is perfect for anyone with sensitive skin.
-Hypoallergenic, it is completely neutral to the human body, causing no skin irritation or discolouration whatsoever.
+Hypoallergenic, it is completely neutral to the human body, causing no skin irritation or discoloration whatsoever.
 Titanium’s strength and resilience are appealing attributes for such a comfortable and lightweight metal.